rinne/node-unix-checksum-stream/README.md

 UnixChecksumStream is a writable stream.
 Once the stream ends, it emits 'digest' event including the checksum as a parameter.
-For checksum algirithms the digest has a numerical value and for hash algorithms it is a buffer.
+For checksum algorithms the digest has a numerical value and for hash algorithms it is a buffer.
 Other encodings can be retrieved using digest() method on the object after 'digest' (or 'finish') event has been received.
 Unlike crypto module hashes, this module allows